 - Credit Risk Credit risk is the risk that the counterparty to an investment will not fulfill its obligations.
 SLVLESA's policy for limiting the credit risk of investments is to comply with the Utah Money Management Act. - Interest Rate Risk Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 SLVLESA manages its exposure to declines in fair value by investing in the PTIF and by adhering to the Utah Money Management Act.
-The Act requires that the remaining term to maturity of investments may not exceed the period of availability of the funds to be invested. - Custodial Credit Risk For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, SLVLESA will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+The Act requires that the remaining term to maturity of investments may not exceed the period of availability of the funds to be invested. - Concentration of Credit Risk Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
+SLVLESA's policy for managing this risk is to comply with the Act and related rules.
+The Act limits investments in commercial paper and or corporate obligations to 5% of SLVLESA's total portfolio with a single issuer.
+SLVLESA places no other limits on the amount it may invest in any one issuer. - Custodial Credit Risk For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, SLVLESA will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 SLVLESA's investment policy is to follow the Utah Money Management Act and to invest in the PTIF.
 SLVLESA's investment policy does not limit the amount that can be held by counterparties.